 For CME activities sponsored by an AOA-Accredited Category 1 CME sponsor, it is the responsibility of that CME sponsor to report all CME credit to the AOA.
 Credits submitted by a physician for such activities will not be accepted by AOA.
-AOA Category 1 CME Sponsors have 90 days after their program to submit the appropriate credits to the AOA.
-Reporting of osteopathic CME credit is the responsibility of the approved AOA sponsor.
+AOA Category 1 CME Sponsors have one year after their program to submit the appropriate credits to the AOA.

-For non-osteopathic-sponsored ACCME accredited provider for AMA PRA Category 1 Credit™ or AAFP CME CME activities, it is the physician’s responsibility to report these CME activities to the AOA.
+For non-osteopathic-sponsored ACCME accredited provider for AMA PRA Category 1 Credit™ or AAFP CME activities, it is the physician’s responsibility to report these CME activities to the AOA.
 A certificate of attendance or a letter of verification from the CME sponsor, along with the physician’s AOA ID number and number of hours, must be provided.
-To report ACCME accredited provider for AMA PRA Category 1 Credit™ or AAFP CME activities, a certificate of attendance must be provided to the AOA Department of Client and Member Services at email@example.com or fax at (312) 202-8202.
+Please send a certificate of attendance for AMA PRA Category 1 Credit™ or AAFP CME activities by email to MemberService@osteopathic.org or enter CME activity through the CME Self-Reporting Tool (Login Required).

 No. Credits acquired during this cycle cannot apply to future CME requirements.
 If the date of the activity reflects attendance from a previous cycle, those credits will not be applicable toward the physician’s current CME requirement.